sofkaski/modbus-sniffer/README.md

 A sniffer for the Modbus RTU protocol.

-This programs allows you to snif packets from a Modbus RTU serial comunication and save them in a .pcap file that you can open with a program like Wireshark.
+This programs allows you to sniff packets from a Modbus RTU serial communication and save them in a .pcap file that you can open with a program like Wireshark.

 ## Usage